The Thyroid-Hormone Feedback Loop: Can Hashimoto’s Cause Low Estrogen?

 HealthierU prioritizes health over societal expectations regarding body image.
 We understand how toxic diet culture and cultural stigmas can affect our clients.
 Our goal is to help you use nutrition to make steps toward a happier, healthier you.

-Dr. Donna Sergi will help you achieve work toward nutritional health goals with compassion, understanding, and zero judgment.
+Dr. Donna Sergi will help you achieve your nutritional health goals with a

 #5: Genetics

-Certain genetic sequences may impact how well your body metabolizes, regulates, and produces estrogen.
 For example, one gene expression, referred to as COMT, uses DNA to instruct estrogen to be produced through a protective pathway.

 The COMT gene allows us to break down catecholamines, which are hormones made by your adrenal gland, and catechol-estrogens, specifically through methylation.

-Methylation is a biochemical process where a small molecule called a methyl group replaces a hydrogen atom with DNA, proteins, hormones, or other molecules.
+Methylation is a biochemical process where a small molecule called a methyl group replaces a hydrogen atom in DNA, proteins, hormones, or other molecules.
 This process is responsible for turning off processes that create proteins, steroids, and hormones (such as estrogen).

 HealthierU: Holistic Treatment for Hashimoto’s Disease and Hormone Imbalance

 For some, it can be difficult to navigate food choices when you’re suffering from the effects of a thyroid dysfunction disorder.
-It can be even more challenging if you feel like you’re making all the right food choices but nothing is working.
+It can be even more challenging if you feel like you’re making all the right food choices, but nothing is working.

 Schedule your first appointment to begin your nutritional journey toward a healthier you.